snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

       - A high-precision ammeter measures the resulting current signal over time

   - Capacitive Coupling Monitor
     - Measures the electrical capacitance between the noble liquid and silicon substrate, which differs depending on how the liquid interacts with the Al₂O₃ surface.
+Capacitance is measured using a precision LCR meter, applying a small AC signal across the metal contacts and the silicon substrate.
       - Non-wetting interfaces show low capacitance
       - Wetting interfaces show higher capacitance
         - Uses the main device structure itself as the measurement platform